What do ILBers think of this?

 The transition from the end of the claustrophobic vol 2, to the weirdly sunny funeral-time with Ulrich and his sister, was great.
 Love the vibe between the siblings, though I have a horrible feeling about where it's going.

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:30 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 29 October 2015 23:30 (five years ago) link

 ― buildings with goats on the roof (James Morrison), Friday, October 15, 2010 3:03 PM (5 years ago) Bookmark Flag Post Permalink

 No idea what i was talking about here